wswartzendruber/hlg-tools/README.md

 The tooling here works to facilitate the following procedure:

-- Gather color data on the PQ stream.
+- Determine the input stream's MaxCLL property.
 - Determine its reference white level.
 - Adjust the brightness to bring reference white to 203 nits.
 - Tone map the PQ stream to be within HLG's dynamic range.
 - Apply the PQ-to-HLG conversion algorithm.

-First, color data needs to be gathered on the PQ stream.
-The one and only thing we really care about here is what the tooling refers to as `max-channel`.
-This is the highest ratio of linear brightness between all three color channels.
-A value of `0.0` represents pitch black while a value of `1.0` represents full brightness.
-Effectively, `max-channel` is the value of the brightest pixel's highest color channel in linear space.
-The `pqstat` utility provides this information.
+First, the MaxCLL value of the input stream needs to be determined.
+This is essentially the maximum brightness any pixel in the stream can be.
+There are numerous tools available for this task.

 Second, the reference white level needs to be determined.
-This is not as important if the HLG output is going to be viewed on HDR displays only, but it is absolutely critical for SDR compatibility.
-If `ref-white` is set too low, the SDR downconversion will appear too bright.
-If `ref-white` is set too high, the SDR downconversion will appear too dim.
+This is not so important if the HLG output is going to be viewed on HDR displays only, but it is absolutely critical for SDR compatibility.
+If reference white is set too low, the SDR downconversion will appear too bright.
+If reference white is set too high, the SDR downconversion will appear too dim.
 This is the only part of the process that requires human judgment and will be covered in detail below.
 This step is unfortunately necessary because PQ content, especially from 4K UltraHD Blu-rays, tends to be anywhere between 100 and 203 nits.

-Third, the linear brightness of the PQ stream needs to be adjusted so that `ref-white` sits at 203 nits.
-The `max-channel` value is also going to be adjusted accordingly, even preserving values higher than `1.0`.
-This step is handled by each 3D LUT that `pq2hlg` generates.
+Third, the linear brightness of the PQ stream needs to be adjusted so that reference white sits at 203 nits.
+The MaxCLL value is also going to be adjusted accordingly, even preserving values higher than 10,000.
+This step is handled by each 3D LUT that gets generated.

-Fourth, each color channel will be tone mapped such that:

-- All red subpixels fall within 262.7 nits.
-- All green subpixels fall within 678 nits.
-- All blue subpixels fall within 59.3 nits.

-This will permit a pure white pixel to hit exactly 1,000 nits in accordance with BT.2390.
-This step is also covered by the 3D LUT.
+Fourth, luminosity-based tone mapping is applied to bring MaxCLL down to 1,000 nits.
+This prevents hard clipping from occurring in the brightest areas of the video, provided MaxCLL has been set correctly.

 Fifth, the video signal finally gets converted from PQ to HLG.
 This is the last step convered by the 3D LUT and the conclusion to the process.